wazzupope/calculator/README.md

 Ability to type OR click on button in order to make display change

 Reference step 6. in TOP instructions for calculator project for any other remaining to-dos

-checking if moving repository to new directory worked